marknutter/GCM-Cordova/README.md

     <script type="text/javascript" charset="utf-8" src="GCMPlugin.js"></script>

 In the CORDOVA_GCM_script.js script you will see an example of how to interact with the GCMplugin.
-Modify it to suit your needs.
+Replace "your_sender_id" in the following line with your sender id number (make sure you pass the ID as a string, not an int), and then modify the script to suit your needs:

+window.plugins.GCM.register("your_sender_id", "GCM_Event", GCM_Success, GCM_Fail );

 ## Support ##